awsdocs/amazon-athena-user-guide/doc_source/service-limits.md

 # Service Quotas<a name="service-limits"></a>

 **Note**
 The Service Quotas console provides information about Amazon Athena quotas\.
 You can also use the Service Quotas console to [request quota increases](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/athena/quotas) for the quotas that are adjustable\.
+For AWS Glue related schema limitations, see the [AWS Glue endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) page\.
 For general information about AWS service quotas, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

 ## Queries<a name="service-limits-queries"></a>